wednesday-solutions/hapi-swagger/usageguide.md

 Both these example use a custom HTML page

--   [`be-more-hapi`](https://github.com/glennjones/be-more-hapi) - talk from Async.js on the October 2013 - old `hapi-swagger` example project, but keep update
+-   [`be-more-hapi`](https://github.com/glennjones/be-more-hapi) - talk from Async.js on the October 2013 - old `hapi-swaggerui` example project, but keep update
 -   [`hapi-token-docs`](https://github.com/glennjones/hapi-token-docs) - A example site using Hapi, JWT tokens and swagger documentation
--   [`time-to-be-hapi`](https://github.com/glennjones/time-to-be-hapi) - Londonjs talk March 2016 has many example uses of Hapi and one using `hapi-swagger`
+-   [`time-to-be-hapi`](https://github.com/glennjones/time-to-be-hapi) - Londonjs talk March 2016 has many example uses of Hapi and one using `hapi-swaggerui`